MichaCo/DnsClient.NET/README.md

 ## Usage

-See http://dnsclient.michaco.net for more details and documentation.
+See [the DnsClient site][dnsclient] for more details and documentation.

 The following example instantiates a new `LookupClient` to query some IP address.